 There’s also a handy local sync option which allows you to locally sync your computer to iOS or Android, which can be handy if you’re security conscious.

-Dashlane is one of the top fighters in 2020 when it comes to password managers, and it’s not surprising considering how feature rich it is, even more so than 1Password in some circumstances.
+Dashlane is one of the top fighters when it comes to password managers, and it’s not surprising considering how feature rich it is, even more so than 1Password in some circumstances.

-For starters, and one of our favorite features, Dashlane actually monitors the Dark Web and other places where hacked passwords can be used or sold.
+For starters, and one of our favourite features, Dashlane actually monitors the Dark Web and other places where hacked passwords can be used or sold.

 This isn’t just an idle interest, but instead it is used to inform you if any of your passwords have been hacked.
 In fact, it also tracks things like financial and identification data as well, so it can inform you if somebody could potentially breach your privacy and security.